Rencikas/ren-businesses/README.md

  Target points are created with qb-target box zones so to add a new location you will need to use built in zone creating tools from PolyZone.
 You can find there wiki on how to use the tools [here](https://github.com/mkafrin/PolyZone/wiki/Using-the-creation-script)

  # Suggestions
-I am fully open for suggestions and if you find that this scripts lacks in some features please let me know!
+I am fully open for suggestions and if you find that this script lacks in some features please let me know!

  # Features
 Crafting table with fully customizable item requirements,